Information Law and Policy Centre

 The work for the Centre is led by its Academic Director, Dr Nóra Ni Loideain.

-ILPC Spotlight Series
+ILPC Seminar Series 2020

 Graham Smith is of counsel at Bird & Bird LLP, based in London.
 He is one of the UK’s leading cyberlaw experts, with a practice encompassing advisory and contentious work in the internet, IT and intellectual property fields.
 In this edition of the Spotlight...